robocorp/example-freshdesk-trigger/README.md

 # Triggering Robocorp processes from Freshdesk

 [Freshdesk's](https://freshdesk.com/) hugely popular customer service platform can be easily extended with the use of RPA robots.
 Robocorp's [Control Room API](https://robocorp.com/docs/control-room/apis-and-webhooks) allows triggering of the automated processes in various scenarios.
 This example demonstrates the required configuration in the [Control Room](https://cloud.robocorp.com/) and in Freshdesk to trigger a process based on various Freshdesk ticket actions.
+Example also includes a small robot that takes in the payload from Freshdesk, and demonstrates how to update priority and add notes to the ticket.

+## What you'll learn with this reference architecture

+- Configuring Freshdesk automation to trigger a process execution in Robocorp
+- Using [python-freshdesk](https://pypi.org/project/python-freshdesk/) package to manipulate Freshdesk tickets in the robot

 ## Set up the API key in Control Room